 The pictures you receive may be transmitted in 16:9 format (wide screen) or 4:3 format (conventional screen).
 The 16:9 pictures sometimes have a black band at the top and bottom of the screen (letterbox format).
-Zoom Mode will be deactivated when Pixel Shift is activated or turned on.

 This function allows you to optimize the picture display on screen.
 The following zoom modes are available for: